Low Testosterone Treatment

 Bio-identical Testosterone provides two additional benefits in addition to being natural.
 Doctors can change the dosage based on the patient’s response, and they can add other drugs to the mix to provide additional benefits not available from the established proprietary formula.

-Hormone replacement therapy includes testosterone pellets.
+Testosterone replacement therapy can include testosterone pellets.
 They’re roughly the size of a grain of rice, and they’ll be implanted under the skin by a doctor.
 These pellets contain crystalline testosterone and provide a consistent, modest dose of the hormone to the user for up to 4 months.

 Another advantage is the lack of risk in the hormone metabolizing into Estradiol or DHT, unlike with gels and injections.